kpurcell/EcosysMetricsGOM/Presentation/Article/EcosysMetricsGOM.md

 	- especially in conditions driven by economic rather than biological limitations. (look for previous copy on this perhaps up in the Intro)
 ~~~~~~

 We examined temporal variation in species-specific biomass (Figure 2) with respect to each species association with the shrimp fishery.
-This comparison allows us to isolate the impact of fishing effort on certain popualtions while allowing us to understand what patterns of variation exist in the absence of fishing effects (***However these effects are confounded with space which is relatively consistent within the shrimp fishery, CORRECT??
+This comparison allows us to isolate the impact of fishing effort on certain populations while allowing us to understand what patterns of variation exist in the absence of fishing effects (However these effects are confounded with space which is relatively consistent within the shrimp fishery, CORRECT??
 Not during high hypoxia years???...Consider).
 The clear positive trends in biomass for *P. aztecus*, *P. setiferus*, *P. duorarum* after 2003, where not surprising as these species are the primary targets of the Gulf shrimp fishery in the northwestern Gulf.

-Another interesting observation of our species-specific biomass study was that high-incidence bycatch 12 of 16 taxonomic groups showed positive biomass trends after 2000, including a number of demersal (*Micropogonias undulatus*, *Stenotomus caprinus*, *Lagodon rhomboides*, *Stellifer lanceolatus*) and reef-associated (*Syacium papillosum*, *Synodus foetens*) species which could indicate the effects of large-scale changes in bottom trawl activity by the shrimp fishery.
+Additionally, biomass trends for 12 of 16 high-incidence bycatch taxonomic groups were positive after 2000, including a number of demersal (*Micropogonias undulatus*, *Stenotomus caprinus*, *Lagodon rhomboides*, *Stellifer lanceolatus*) and reef-associated (*Syacium papillosum*, *Synodus foetens*) species which could indicate the effects of large-scale changes in bottom trawl activity by the shrimp fishery.
 A previous study which characterized bycatch composition for the Gulf and South Atlantic shrimp fisheries [@Scott-Denton2012Characterization] ranked each of these species within the top 23 bycatch species representing a total 21.1% of the total catch biomass during the study.
 An earlier study of bycatch solely within the Gulf Shrimp fishery duing the 1992 and 1993 fishing seasons identified *M. undulatus* and *S. caprinus* as the two most abundant species in shrimp trawl catch representing 25% and 13% of total biomass, respectively [@nance1993effort].
 While the positive patterns in biomass for high-incidence bycatch species were more variable than those of target species the overall patterns of biomass recovery post-2001 was striking, especially when compared to patterns in both rare and non-bycatch groups which displayed predominatly negative trends in biomass.

 ###Paragraph: Community diversity trends with respect to fishing and eutrophication.